FractalBoy/perl-language-server/README.md

 It is still very much in its early stages and Pull Requests are more than welcome.

+The features currently implemented are:

+* Go to definition (for packages, subroutines, and variables)
+* Listing all symbols in a document
+* Hovering to show documentation
+* Signature help (showing parameters for a function as you type)
+* Formatting
+* Range Formatting
+* Auto-completion
+* Sorting imports

 ## Installation

 This Visual Studio Code extension is not anywhere, so you will need to perform some manual steps in order to use it.